 Pruning and deadheading are essential steps in caring for lilies, as it helps to promote healthy growth and prevent disease.
 Now let’s take a look at how to identify and treat pests and diseases that may affect your lily plants.

 Pests and diseases can be a major problem for lily plants, but with proper care and maintenance, you can keep them healthy.
 Common pests that affect lilies include aphids, thrips, spider mites, slugs and snails.
 Aphids are small insects that feed on the sap of the plant’s leaves and stems.
 Thrips are tiny flying insects that suck the juices from flowers or buds.
-Spider mites are very small eight-legged creatures which spin webs around leaves to protect themselves while they feed on plant sap.
+Spider mites spin webs around leaves to protect themselves while they feed on plant sap.
 Slugs and snails will eat holes in the foliage of your lilies as well as other garden plants if left unchecked.

 The best way to prevent these pests is by keeping your garden clean; remove any dead or decaying material regularly to discourage them from taking up residence in your flower beds.
-If possible, use an insecticidal soap spray at least once a week during warm weather months when there is no rain forecasted for several days afterwards.
+If possible, use an insecticidal soap spray at least once a week during warm weather months when there is no rain forecasted for several days afterward.
 This will help reduce their numbers significantly over time without harming beneficial insects like bees or butterflies who may visit your garden looking for nectar sources such as lilies.